Helsinki rejects Guggenheim museum proposal

 "We would have liked to develop the idea for the museum one step further, through an international open architectural competition - but as we emphasized from the start, our study had no predetermined outcome.
 All the same, we remain committed to the possibility of being in Helsinki."

-The Guggenheim said it chose Helsinki due to strong local interest and tradition in art and design, as well as the city's plans to develop its harbor properties.
+The Guggenheim said it chose Helsinki due to strong local interest and tradition in art and design, as well as the city's plans to develop its harbour properties.

 The Guggenheim -- which also has museums in Bilbao, Venice, Berlin and Abu Dhabi -- noted that Helsinki lacked a significant modern art collection, a gap it said the museum could fill and help draw tourists.

-It proposed a museum be built on a city-owned site in Helsinki's south harbor, and recommended the city move forward with an architectural competition.
+It proposed a museum be built on a city-owned site in Helsinki's south harbour, and recommended the city move forward with an architectural competition.

 The museum could have opened in 2018 after around three years of development, it said, adding that its 140 million euro estimate included the construction and design of the building.
 The museum would also have needed public, private and corporate funding to cover operating costs.

-Finnish culture minister Paavo Arhinmaki took a skeptical view towards the project's funding.
+Finnish culture minister Paavo Arhinmaki took a sceptical view towards the project's funding.
 He assumed Finnish taxpayers would end up paying close to 100 million euros of the construction costs.

 "It is also worth considering whether Finnish taxpayers should finance a rich, multinational foundation in the first place," he wrote on his blog after the initial proposal.